methodphoto/themincricketclub/2003/land-warfare-xi.md

 game: Land Warfare XI v The Min
 location: Warminster
 date: 12/07/2003
 report: The Min batted first and made 204 for 8 wkts.
-Name replied with
+Land Warfare XI replied with 112 all out
-result:
+result: The Min won by 92 runs
+next: honor-oak
 parent: 2003 Fixtures
 ---